 This plan will cover a period of growth in rail transport as well as the consolidation of national reform processes within the Australian rail safety framework.
-The changes in safety oversight introduced in 2013 will be notionally completed, with independent rail safety investigation being undertaken in all states and territories under the auspices of the ATSB.
+The changes in safety oversight introduced in 2013 will be notionally completed, with independent rail safety investigations being undertaken in all states and territories under the auspices of the ATSB.

 This development requires the ATSB to progressively increase the extent and reach of its rail safety activity.
 The national rail safety investigation function is currently critically reliant on cost-recovery or other activity-based funding and on the collaboration of state-based investigation agencies in Victoria and New South Wales.
 Investigations are undertaken in reaction to events, leading to unpredictable levels of resources to sustain core investigation capabilities.
+Therefore the ATSB will need to revise its existing Intergovernmental Charging Agreements, with an up-front annual fee for service being core to all future agreements.